What happens after you submit the FAFSA

 After you submit the FAFSA, the government will send you a Student Aid Report (SAR), which gives you basic information about your eligibility for federal student aid.

-financial aid award letter detailing the financial aid you are eligible to receive—including federal student loans, grants, and work-study.
+The colleges you’re accepted to will send you a financial aid offer detailing the financial aid you are eligible to receive—including federal student loans, grants, and work-study.

 The amount of federal aid you receive from each school can vary, just as the cost of attending each school varies.